 The MET Schools, Rhode Island, USA, take open-ended schooling to a level about which most of us can only hypothesise.
 I was fortunate enough to visit four of these schools in Providence this summer as part of BLC07.

-When you enter a MET School, initially funded through the Bill Gates Foundation and now providing education on the same funding as any other state sector school, you get what the students get: an early morning Pick-Me-Up.
+Pick-Me-Up When you enter a MET School, initially funded through the Bill Gates Foundation and now providing education on the same funding as any other state sector school, you get what the students get: an early morning Pick-Me-Up.
 Someone shares a story, what they've been doing: a student, a teacher, the Principal, an 'outsider'.
 They effectively give a face-to-face blog, where the comments come thick and fast and a dialogue begins.
 The whole school attend pick-me-up, but when your maximum school size is 150, with a Principal and the administration that entails, it's not too much to ask.

 Also, when the walls are magnetic and loosely attached to each other, making a room a few metres squared bigger isn't too much hassle, either.

 MET Schools can say with no sense of irony or "management speak" that they are truly centred around the child.
 When we asked what mechanisms were in place for student involvement, expecting to have seen student councils and boards, the students looked kind of quizzically at us: "we're always saying how this school should be run; we're always working in partnership with our advisors (teachers)."